ARMmbed/mbed-os-example-psa/README.md

 # mbed-os-example-psa

 This is an example application showing how to query the PSA version.
-It also blinks and LED to indicate it is working.
+It also blinks an LED to indicate it is working.

 ## Prerequisite